swagger-api/swagger-codegen/docs/generators.md

 -i ./modules/swagger-codegen/src/test/resources/2_0/petstore.json
 ```

-Great for creating libraries on your ci server, from the [Swagger Editor](http://editor.swagger.io)... or while coding on an airplane.
+Great for creating libraries on your ci server, from the [Swagger Editor](http://editor.swagger.io)... or while coding on an airplane ✈️.

 ## Ignore file format